witheve/docs/guides/dsl.md

 The identity of a `record()` is established by everything within the parentheses.
 Therefore, the record ``record("greeting", {message: `Hello ${person.name}`})`` will create one record for every `person.name`.

-If would like to commit records instead of binding them, you can use the `commit()` method in place of `bind()`.
+If you would like to commit records instead of binding them, you can use the `commit()` method in place of `bind()`.
 The implication here is that you can no longer create blocks which both commit and bind records at the same time.

 The DSL supports methods which mirror a couple of the Eve update operators.
 They are: